 ON THIS PAGE

 Modern margarine is a highly-processed, non-dairy fatty spread that is intended to imitate butter.
-It was originally created as a cheap alternative to butter in the 19th century.
+Margarine history is surprisingly long – it was originally created as a cheap alternative to butter in the middle of 19th century.
 At that time, there were no concerns with its impact on human health.

 Although many types of fats (including animal fats) can be a part of margarine, its main component is now an emulsion of refined vegetable oils and water.
 Margarine also contains additives to make its properties as close to butter as possible.

 Margarine is mainly used as a spread, for baking and other forms of cooking.
 It is commonly used in bakery products, such as pastries or cookies.

 This article explains some of the most asked questions related to margarine: what is margarine and how does it compare to butter, compulsory and optional margarine ingredients, its long history, and why lately margarine has been replaced by butter.